NativeScript/docs-v7/tutorial/ng-chapter-0.md

 # Building Apps with NativeScript and Angular 2

-Welcome to the NativeScript & Angular 2 getting started guide 📚.
+Welcome to the NativeScript & Angular 2 getting started guide.
 In this hands-on tutorial, you’ll build a cross-platform iOS and Android app from scratch.

 > **IMPORTANT**: NativeScript’s Angular integration is in beta.
 If you run into any issues completing this guide, please log those issues on our [Angular GitHub repo](https://github.com/NativeScript/nativescript-angular/issues).